1z-z1/blueBase/README.md

 </p>

 -------------------------------------
-To build whole project enter...
+To build the whole project enter...
 ```
 ./build.sh
 ```